 Admission to UB is highly competitive, and our students are exceptionally talented.
-Of the incoming freshman class for fall 2012, 48 percent scored 1200 or higher on the SAT (critical reading and math); and 35 percent were in the top 10 percent of their high school class.
+Of the generally admitted freshman class for fall 2013, 49 percent scored 1200 or higher on the SAT (critical reading and math); and 36 percent were in the top 10 percent of their high school class.
 In addition, all of our applicants have completed rigorous coursework in high school.
 This year, UB awarded more than $4 million in merit-based scholarships to incoming freshmen.

 Most successful students at UB have taken high school courses in basic academic knowledge areas.
 The following courses are not required for admission to UB, but are suggested as adequate preparation for university-level coursework: